Mofarrell1967/Staff-Analysis-Dashboards/README.md

 2. A line graph displaying the hours over a 'months' axis
 3. A mouse click on any graph bar will apply a filter to show the data for the selections
 4. Multiple selections can be applied and the filter will then apply to the selection range
-5. A 'reset' button has been added to the page to clear the filtering and user can also unfilter single selections also
+5. A 'reset' button has been added to the page to clear the filtering and user can also un-filter single selections also
 6. A User Guide Modal is available with instructions for using the dashboard
 7. The line graph will automatically filter based on graph selections and can also be filtered using mouse-click-drag-release (brush)
 8.  a link to the Time Analysis Dashboard is also enabled on the screen for quick and easy transition to the alternative analysis page